YWolfeee/YWolfeee.github.io/_pages/simpletes.md

 <div class="d-highlight">
   We call this the <b>evaluation-driven discovery loop</b>, since it is driven by and relies on evaluation signals, which can be anything from experimental results to a colleague's feedback to a numerical simulation.
 </div>

+The scaling challenge is not the number of evaluator queries alone, but whether evidence from those queries compounds.
+Independent branches can duplicate one another, long refinement chains can become trapped behind early winners, and unfiltered histories can overwhelm the model with irrelevant information.
+The object we need to scale is therefore the organization of the loop.

 What makes science powerful is not a single brilliant step, but that the whole community *scales this loop up*.
  <!-- many researchers run it in parallel, build on each other across generations, and compete to push the frontier.  -->